Can You Swim When You’re on Your Period?

 However, if your body were to exert greater pressure (for example, if you laugh, sneeze or cough) the blood pressure can push past the water pressure.
 Moreover, for those of us with heavier flow, we can definitely attest to the fact that you can bleed in the bathtub.

-In short: We do not advise swimming without period protection.
+In short: We don’t recommend swimming without period protection.

 A Tampon or Menstrual Cup Will Protect You While You’re Swimming